Eppo-exp/eppo-docs/docs/data-management/definitions/assignment-sql.md

 To delete an unused Assignments SQL, click `Delete Assignment SQL` from the overflow menu.

-If either action, a confirmation modal will appear detailing the metrics and experiments impacted.
+For either action, a confirmation modal will appear detailing the metrics and experiments impacted.